 If the above statistic didn’t get your attention, maybe this one will.
 It’s estimated that a whopping 88% of smartphone and tablet users who engage your website through the result of a local internet search will either call or visit your business in person within 24 hours!
 See why local SEO and a mobile-friendly approach are so important to a small business like yours?

 Creating a Google My Business listing, a Facebook business profile, and other online listings are essentially free.
 Combine this with good, localized SEO practices, and what you end up with is a solid, cost-effective marketing strategy for your local business!

 Here’s one more tip when it comes to taking full advantage of GMB, FB, and other listings.
 Make sure that local customers have access to all the information they need about your business in order to make an informed purchasing decision.
 This means things like posting updated business hours, location address, phone number, and pricing (where applicable).
 Including some customer reviews and testimonials is another great way to build confidence and earn trust, too.

-As an SEO Expert for Cibirix, Pranav Sharma is passionate about creating effective backlinks and performing on-site and off-site optimization for both B2C and B2B business clients.
+As an SEO Analyst for Cibirix, Pranav Sharma is passionate about performing technical, on-site, off-site optimization and creating effective backlinks for both B2C and B2B business clients.
 He leverages only the best “white hat” SEO techniques to deliver improved business results for clients, and one of his primary goals is to help businesses make better investments in their websites that will generate better long-term results.
 In his free time, he enjoys playing cricket, singing, and spending quality time with friends and family.